 Mr. Burns: My God, man!
 That was a figure of speech.
 You're fired!

-• "The figurings of speech reveal to us the apparently limitless plasticity of language itself.
+("American History X-cellent."
+The Simpsons, 2010) - "The figurings of speech reveal to us the apparently limitless plasticity of language itself.
 We are confronted, inescapably, with the intoxicating possibility that we can make language do for us almost anything we want.
 Or at least a Shakespeare can."

 (Arthur Quinn, Figures of Speech: 60 Ways To Turn A Phrase.
-Routledge, 1995)
+Routledge, 1995) - Schemes

 "The Greeks called them 'schemes,' a better word than 'figures,' because they serve as persuasive tricks and rules of thumb.
 While Shakespeare had to memorize more than 200 of them in grammar school, the basic ones aren't hard to learn. . . .